pivot-access-ltd/bma-offline-docs/src/disk-erasure.md

 <a href="#heading--erasure-procedure"><h2 id="heading--erasure-procedure">Erasure procedure</h2></a>

-rad-end

-rad-begin /deb/2.9/cli
-When using the [MAAS CLI](/t/maas-cli/2824), you can erase a disk when releasing an individual machine.
-Note that this option is not available when releasing multiple machines, so you'll want to make sure you're using: rad-end

-rad-begin /snap/2.9/cli
-When using the [MAAS CLI](/t/maas-cli/2818), you can erase a disk when releasing an individual machine.
-Note that this option is not available when releasing multiple machines, so you'll want to make sure you're using: rad-end

-rad-begin /deb/3.0/cli
-When using the [MAAS CLI](/t/maas-cli/3987), you can erase a disk when releasing an individual machine.
-Note that this option is not available when releasing multiple machines, so you'll want to make sure you're using: rad-end

-rad-begin /snap/3.0/cli
-When using the [MAAS CLI](/t/maas-cli/3985), you can erase a disk when releasing an individual machine.
-Note that this option is not available when releasing multiple machines, so you'll want to make sure you're using: rad-end
+When using the [MAAS CLI](/t/maas-cli/nnnn), you can erase a disk when releasing an individual machine.
+Note that this option is not available when releasing multiple machines, so you'll want to make sure you're using:

-rad-begin   /deb/2.9/cli  /snap/2.9/cli  /snap/3.0/cli /deb/3.0/cli

 ```
 maas $PROFILE machine release...